 Owning islands is rather important.
-Not only does it earn you renown, but when other players use its services, the paid costs go to your pocket directly.
+Not only does it earn you renown, but when other players use its services, the paid costs go into your pocket directly.
 Once the island is conquered, it’s also significantly harder to re-conquer it (the enemy must pay double strength or diplomacy).

 After that, you also get free action.
 That means that you can complete a quest (you gain diplomacy) or construct a building in your capital.
 Buildings are another very important mechanic of Islebound.
-They give renown and also act as the trigger for the game end.
+They give renown and also act as the trigger for the game’s end.
 This happens when the first person completes 7 buildings.

 The strategy revolves around clever management of your crew (they have different, specialized abilities), conquering key islands, completing valuable quests, and then racing toward those 7 buildings.
 The mechanics are well-balanced and thought out and there are a lot of things to look after.

 Board tiles are double-sided, the second side being “advanced”, which takes care of variability.
 But it would be nice to have different end-game triggers.
 Right now, every game turns into a race for those buildings.
 It gets a bit old after a dozen plays.
 This problem is somewhat mitigated with the recommended Metropolis expansion.